 The act of extensively cooking bones pulls out an array of minerals, amino acids, gelatin, collagen, chondroitin and hyaluronic acid that become part of the broth.
 Adding cider vinegar to the bones aids in the extraction of minerals.

-Bone broth is making a resurgence, but it’s important to note that in many cultures it never fell out of favor.
-Jewish people have long considered chicken soup a cure for the common cold, and Asian “long life” broths have remained a dietary staple.
-It feels like a trend because we’ve moved so far away from homemade food that many dishes are a lost art now — especially time-consuming ones.
-The good news is that modern appliances make it simpler to make your own: In a pressure cooker, you’ll reap in one to three hours what takes overnight on a stove; and in a slow cooker, you don’t have to worry about leaving a burner unsupervised.
+Bone broth is making a resurgence, but it's important to note that in many cultures it never fell out of favor.
+Jewish people have long considered chicken soup a cure for the common cold, and Asian "long life" broths have remained a dietary staple.
+It feels like a trend because we've moved so far away from homemade food that many dishes are a lost art now — especially time-consuming ones.
+The good news is that modern appliances make it simpler to make your own: One to three hours of slow cooking is a welcome replacement to an overnight stovetop situation.

 If you're concerned about having the "right" bones on hand, rest assured that any you have saved will make a great introductory batch, even if they're cooked, provided they are grass-fed if beef or lamb and organic if chicken, turkey, game or pork.
 Grass-fed meat is anti-inflammatory, while grain-fed meat is inflammatory because it's high in omega-6 and low in omega-3.
 Conversely, grass-fed is high in omega-3 and low in omega-6.